umabkota/fa18-523-71/paper/paper.md

-- IoT for managing inventory/: There is a considerable amount of change in the way the hospitals have taken advantage of the IoT inventory management for the inventory control in the warehouses and the pharmacies.
+- IoT for managing inventory\:  There is a considerable amount of change in the way the hospitals have taken advantage of the IoT inventory management for the inventory control in the warehouses and the pharmacies.